iamvenu13342/Projects/Main-projects/3.PROJECT.2/Readme.md

    git push origin main
    ```

+### Step 4: Set up Docker Hub Repository

+1. **Create a Docker Hub Account**:
+   - Go to Docker Hub and create an account if you don't already have one.

+2. **Create a Repository**:
+   - Create a new repository (e.g., `simple-ci-cd-docker-project`).

-### Step 4: Configure Jenkins for CI/CD with Docker
+### Step 5: Configure Jenkins for CI/CD with Docker and Docker Hub

 1. **Install Jenkins Plugins**:
    - Go to "Manage Jenkins" > "Manage Plugins".